fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 we.service.where Status!='OK'
 ```

-The WMI query should be called as:
+This creates a WMI query like so:
 ```
 SELECT * FROM Win32_Service WHERE Status!='OK'
 ```